Guide: Blown Logic - a Historical & Technical Appraisal of the Porsche 911 3.0 Turbo (930)

 The 930 weighed in at 1195kg, had a top speed of 154mph and could sprint from 0-62mph in 5.7 seconds.

-It catapulted Porsche into elite performance car territory but the 930 was considerably less expensive than most of its rivals.
+It catapulted Porsche into elite performance car territory, but the 930 was considerably less expensive than most of its rivals.

-Just 284 H-series 1975 model year 930s were built, all of which were left-hand drive.
+284 H-series 1975 model year 930s were built during the first months of production (February 1975 to August 1975).
+All were left-hand drive.

 1976 Model Year I-series